zxfr/strokefont_cyrillic/README.md

 > The script generates preview image **your_font.svg** and **your_font.py** Python code snippet.

-8. For cyrillic text support and for some new features I would recommend to backup and to overwrite default Inkscape/Hershey Text plugin files with the supplied ones (**hershey.py, hersheydata.py, hershey.inx** as a rule in **C:\Program Files\Inkscape\share\extensions**)
+8. For a better cyrillic text support and for some new features I would recommend to backup and to overwrite default Inkscape/Hershey Text plugin files with the supplied ones (**hershey.py, hersheydata.py, hershey.inx** as a rule in **C:\Program Files\Inkscape\share\extensions**)

 9. Copy-paste font data from **your_font.py** to suitable positions in **hersheydata.py** and **hershey.inx**